 Our media team

-Our news desk deals with enquiries from local, regional and national media, working very hard to provide a fast and efficient response.
+Our Communications Team runs a news desk, which primarily deals with enquiries from local, regional and national media, working very hard to provide a fast and efficient response.

 Larger scale incidents and general news are added to the News page, highlighted on the homepage and tweeted out via @EastEnglandAmb and posted on Facebook.
 Routine incidents are posted on the Incident page, with the latest incident posted highlighted on our incident bar across the site..

 Out of hours media calls

-The dedicated out of office hours number is 07500 121368 from 5.00pm to 8.30am Monday to Friday evening, and throughout the weekend.
-The person handling those calls is not working, but simply on stand by for major incidents.
+The dedicated out of office hours number is 07500 121 368 from 4.45pm to 9.00am Monday to Friday evening, and throughout the weekend.
+The person handling those calls is not working, but simply on stand by for major and critical incidents we've declared.